 Bruce Ballam began teaching in the Marketing Department at VIU in 1990.
 He was instrumental in developing the Bachelor of Business Administration and several groundbreaking initiatives for the Faculty of Management.
 Ballam is known for his engaging teaching style and focus on real-world applications.
 He is also widely recognized for his professionalism, mentorship and committee service.
 Ballam represented VIU as an ambassador and teacher on four continents.
 He continues to support graduates and the VIU community through ongoing mentorship and marketing guidance.

-A warm and heartfelt congratulations to the graduating class of 2025!
+A warm and heartfelt congratulations to the graduating class of 2026!
 As a graduate you aren't leaving VIU, you are joining the alumni community.
 Vancouver Island University Alumni is an international community of more than 80,000 VIU alumni making a difference around the world.
-As a member of this community, you have access to a wide range of opportunities, benefits and a network of people who can help you grow into the next chapter of your story.
+As a member, you have access to a wide range of opportunities, benefits and a network of people who can help you grow into the next chapter of your story.

 How to stay connected with your VIU Alumni community: